Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Equilibrium Concepts and Sufficient Assumptions

 The posterior distribution mentioned in the latter expression of the definition (after the ``iff'') is a distribution for the signal of a peer whose signal is independent (conditioned on the ground truth) from the agent's own signal

-\textbf{Self-Predicting.} See Faltings et al. \cite{Faltings2017}.
+\textbf{Self-Predicting} \cite{Faltings2017}.
 The joint prior distribution of signals is \textit{self-predicting} if and only if, for each agent, the relative increase in probability for their observed signal $s$ from the agent's prior distribution to their posterior distribution is greater than for any other possible outcome:

 As above, the prior and posterior distributions in the latter expression of this definition (after the ``iff'') are distributions for the signal of a peer whose signal is independent (conditioned on the ground truth) from the agent's own signal.